MicrosoftEdge/MSEdgeExplainers/AutocompleteContentEditable/explainer.md

 ![Contact details autocomplete example](contact-details-autocomplete-example.png)

-A developer may also wish to turn off `autocomplete` for an [editing host](https://html.spec.whatwg.org/multipage/interaction.html#editing-host).
-For example, the site may wish to provide their own custom writing assistance tools.
+A developer may also turn off `autocomplete` for an [editing host](https://html.spec.whatwg.org/multipage/interaction.html#editing-host).
+For example, the site may provide their own custom writing assistance tools.
 The developer would be able to achieve this by setting `autocomplete=off`.

 ## Out of Scope
 1. Defining expected user agent behavior or user interface design.